-21, 22, AMERICAN ART.
-A survey course in painting and sculpture. with lectures on the types of architecture in America from colonial times to the present.
+21. 22.
+AMERICAN ART.
+A survey course in painting and sculpture, with lectures on the types of architecture in America from colonial times to the present.

-English 25, 26 should be taken in connection with this course.
+English 25.
+26 should be taken in connection with this course.
+Two hours a week.